tjferry14/My-Pythonista-Projects/README.md

 ### count_text.py

 A simple script using UI that counts the amount of letters or numbers in text you give it.

+### notepad.py

+A basic script using UI that can create a text file.